rvilgalys/url.computer/PRD.md

     5. They click "Copy Command" and paste the complete cURL command into their terminal to test the endpoint.
 *   **Journey 4: Collaborative Debugging**
     1. A developer from Journey 3 is getting a `400 Bad Request` error.
-    2. They click the "Copy Shareable Link" button in URLelf.
+    2. They click the "Copy Shareable Link" button in url.computer.
     3. They send this link to a senior developer.
     4. The senior dev opens the link and sees the exact same URL, `POST` method, headers, and body that the junior dev was using, allowing them to replicate and debug the issue instantly.